 Being as optimistic as possible, he can hope to live to about 90.

-If so, he has a little under 60 winters left:
+Meaning he has a little under 50 winters left:

-The sad thing is that it doesn’t snow in Dubai so unless Michael travels back to Europe every winter this might drop to 30 (a winter visit every other year).
+Unless Michael travels back to Europe every winter this might drop to 20 (a winter visit every other year).

 Given the chance of getting a white Christmas in London is just 6% or 1 in 20 (and probably decreasing), the odds are he has just one shot left at a white Christmas in his life.

-As an expat, Michael likes to tune into Wimbledon because it reminds him of home and his tennis days when he was at university.
+Michael likes to tune into Wimbledon because it reminds him of home and his tennis days when he was at university.

-This year, seeing a Brit win was epic and he hopes to have the opportunity of watching a further 56 finals:
+He hopes to have the opportunity of watching a further 46 finals...

-There have been 8 general elections during Michael’s lifetime and about 15 to go.
+In terms of general elections, there've been 8 during Michael’s lifetime and about 9 to go.

-But since heading off to university and then later moving abroad, Michael’s probably seen them an average of only five times a year, for an average of maybe two days each time.
+But since heading off to university, getting married and later moving abroad, Michael’s probably seen them an average of only five times a year, for an average of maybe two days each time.

 10 days a year.